jingzhang36/website/content/en/docs/pipelines/tutorials/cicd-guide.md

 our users have the basic understanding of Github, Google Cloud Build and the Kubeflow Pipelines.

-## An Example of Setting Up A Continuous Integration With The House Price Prediction Pipeline
+## Continuous integration example with the house price prediction pipeline

-### 1. Prerequites
+### 1. Prerequisites

 You'll need to
 - Create your own Google Cloud Project.